vbpol/Stable_YT_Explorer2025/docs/usage.md

 ## Videos Mode
 - Columns: Title, Playlist No, Channel, Duration, Published, Views.
-- Mapping collects related playlists; only matched playlists get numbers.
+- Mapping uses targeted search with membership confirmation; only intersecting playlists are shown and numbered.
 - A progress dialog appears while collecting related playlists with percentage and counts.
 - Select a video to highlight its playlist and move it to top.
 - Double-click a playlist to open its videos; Back to Results enables to restore search list.